rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 MEMORY_LIMIT=2Gi
 ```

-4. Create a new object in the inventory variables called `ci-cd-deployments` and populate it's `content` is as follows (swapping `<YOUR_NAME>-ci-cd` for the namespace you created earlier)
+4. Create a new object in the inventory variables called `ci-cd-deployments` and populate it's `content` is as follows remembering to swap `<YOUR_NAME>-ci-cd` for the namespace you created previously
 ```yaml
   - object: ci-cd-deployments
     content: